BenjaminKaganovitch/Sudoku-Solver/README.md

 The grid is formated as a 2d array, where the zeros are the blank spaces.

 GOALS:
-Create a playable GUI
+1. Create a playable GUI
-More playable gameboards
+2. More playable gameboards
-OpenCV Implementation
+3. OpenCV Implementationa